semana-io/hack-me/README.md

 The app will allow the user to set zone to desk.

 The app will allow the user to set a list of zone and/or desk to his preferred list.

+The algorithm shoudl be adapted to deal with zone.